LoginRadius/engineering-portal/content/engineering/guest-post/introduction-to-solidjs/index.md

 ```

-From the above code, it's also clear that componens are a function that return the HTML template using JSX.
+From the above code, it's also clear that components are functions that return the HTML template using JSX.

 ![HelloWorld Example](./hello-world-example.png)